June 3-week:

 — Reese

-I signed up for the class as I have a lot of anxiety around setting boundaries and advocating for myself (thinking people will push me away), and honestly, I have trouble knowing what I actually want in certain situations too.
-I normally defer to other people's needs, believing that will make them happy.
+I have a lot of anxiety around setting boundaries and advocating for myself (thinking people will push me away), and honestly, I have trouble knowing what I actually want in certain situations, too.
+I normally defer to other people’s needs, believing that will make them happy.
 Because of this, I’ve found myself becoming passive in some of my relationships.
 I didn’t know how effective the class would be, as I’ve always struggled with this and have found it scary to overcome.

 — Rob